Working in Resource View

 Edit the Assigned column of the task outline or the assigned resources area in the Gantt chart.
 The following are helpful hints:

-If you assign a resource to a group of tasks, the resource is assigned to every task in the group.
-The group itself cannot have a resource assigned to it.
+If you assign a resource to a group of tasks, the resource becomes assigned to every task in the group.
+The group itself can’t have a resource assigned to it.

 If you assign a group of resources to a task, OmniPlan provisionally labels the task as having the whole resource assigned.
 Then, when you level resources, one member of the group is chosen to work on that task.
 If that member becomes unavailable, leveling again assigns a different member.